-In the kitchen you’ll find glucose in regular corn syrup (not high fructose corn syrup, that’s something else).
+- Glucose: In the kitchen you’ll find glucose in regular corn syrup (not high fructose corn syrup, that’s something else).
 Glucose is less sweet than table sugar and is also less water soluble.
 A product made with corn syrup will be less sweet than one made with an equal amount of table sugar.
 Corn syrup interferes with sugar crystallization, which is why it’s often added to candies, ice cream and other products that require a smooth, non-grainy texture.

-Fructose, the other simple sugar found in sucrose, has the same chemical makeup as glucose, with a different arrangement of atoms.
+- Fructose: the other simple sugar found in sucrose, has the same chemical makeup as glucose, with a different arrangement of atoms.
 High fructose corn syrup is made by treating regular corn syrup with enzymes to convert the glucose in the syrup into fructose.
 Fructose is sweeter than glucose and is more water soluble.
 So high fructose corn syrup is used by commercial food producers because it has a sweeter taste than regular (glucose) corn syrup and retains water more readily.

-Sucrose, or common table sugar, has the advantages of both glucose and fructose.
+- Table Sugar: Sucrose, or common table sugar, has the advantages of both glucose and fructose.
 It has a balanced sweetness and water absorbing properties which are generally best for baking.
 While there are specific uses for simple sugars in candy making and commercial food production, the home baker mostly uses sucrose, or table sugar.

-Invert Sugar: When sucrose is heated with an acidic ingredient is breaks down into glucose and fructose.
+- Invert Sugar: When sucrose is heated with an acidic ingredient is breaks down into glucose and fructose.
 The result of this process is a syrup which is called an “invert sugar” or “invert syrup”.
 Like corn syrup, invert sugar interferes with sugar crystallization and is often used in making candy and ice cream.
 Corn syrup, honey and molasses all have some naturally occurring invert sugar.

 White Sugar vs. Brown Sugar: